Welcome to the WorkLife Office at MSU

 Making Work and Life Compatible

-We know these elements must be recognized and respected in the context of changing demands of both the workplace and home.
-The WorkLife Office is a resource-rich place of creativity, inclusion, safety, and information, I hope this website will help you find the supports you need to manage your work and personal lives in synergy, and not in competition.
+The WorkLife Office is a resource-rich place of creativity, inclusion, safety, and information.
+This website will help you find the supports you need to manage your team, your work and your personal lives in synergy, and not in competition.
 Please feel free to contact us with any questions, suggestions or concerns while we work with the community to create a place that supports you in all your roles, and fosters a place you want to be in.